 |X||X - Results appear eXtremely serious and we believe Urgent Action is required to save the equipment or operators from harm (if it is not too late).|

 Engineers who need to investigate further may wish to understand the full technical details of the sample report.
-Technical data on the report analytes and test methods are available here What It It All Means.
+Technical data on the report analyses and test methods are available here What It All Means.